Speech-Interaction-Technology-Aalto-U/itsp/Introduction/Linguistic_structure_of_speech.md

 utterances) consist of non-meaningful units (phones/phonemes) that still signify distinctions in meaning.
-At all levels, units and their relative organization are language-dependent, such as which phones, syllables, and words are employed and how they are allowed follow each other.
+At all levels, units and their relative organization are language-dependent, such as which phones, syllables, and words are employed and how they are allowed to follow each other.
 However, there are also certain common tendencies (aka. [linguistic universals](https://en.wikipedia.org/wiki/Linguistic_universal)) that result from restrictions in the speech production and perception